jellekralt/video-embed/README.md

 video-embed [![Build Status](https://travis-ci.org/jellekralt/video-embed.svg?branch=v0.1.0)](https://travis-ci.org/jellekralt/video-embed)
 ===========

-This module generates video embed code for services like YouTube and Vimeo.
+This module generates video embed code for services like YouTube, Vimeo and Vevo.
 In short, it converts this:

 ```